sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 ____

 ## Instructions
 Firstly you will need to have a GCP account you can read more on this [here](https://cloud.google.com/free/docs/gcp-free-tier).
 Once this is done, go ahead and create yourself a blank project, name it whatever you like.
-Then enable the Compute Engine API, finally proceed to open up the cloud shell from within that project.
+Then enable the Compute Engine API, finally proceed to open up the google cloud shell from within that project.

-Create the folders required for your auth, ft,  and docker compose files.
+Once in the cloud shell, make sure you are in /home/USERHERE Create the folders required for your auth, ft,  and docker compose files.
 (You should automatically be in your home folder feel free to put these wherever you choose.)
 ```
 mkdir terraform